Allfineworld > Analytical Compounded Return Explorer

 Grid (rows: σ, cols: r) — Max-Utility fraction

 CRRA utility: U(W) = (W^{1−γ} − 1)/(1−γ); for γ=1, U(W)=ln W. Under GBM, W_T is lognormal.
-For a split f in risky and 1−f in risk-free with per-year logs a, a_f and volatility σ, terminal ln(W_T) ~ N(m_p, v_p).
+For a split f in risky and 1−f in risk-free — where a = ln(1+r) and a_f = ln(1+r_free) are the logs of expected gross returns (instantaneous drifts) and σ is the log-return volatility — terminal ln(W_T) ~ N(m_p, v_p).
 Expected utility is E[U(W_T)] = (exp((1−γ)m_p + ½(1−γ)^2 v_p) − 1)/(1−γ); when γ=1, E[ln W_T] = m_p.

-Optimal fraction: f*_CRRA = (a − a_f)/(γ σ²) (capped if needed). γ=1 recovers Kelly; γ=0 gives risk-agnostic linear utility.
+Optimal fraction: f*_CRRA = (a − a_f)/(γ σ²).
+Long-only policy: 0 when a ≤ a_f; capped at the max fraction above. γ=1 recovers Kelly; γ=0 gives risk-agnostic linear utility.